franco401/Golang-FTP-Server/README.md

 * This is the amount of bytes to download and receive for a file at a time.
 This is to enable memory efficient file transferring as only chunks of file data is in memory and sent instead of the entire file at once.

 # What is the file storage directory?
-* This is where clients can upload files to and where the server reads all file names and sizes to share with the client when they enter the "vf" command
+* This is where clients can upload files to and where the server reads all file names and sizes to share with the client when they enter the "vf" command.
+Currently defaults to "./files/" or the given files folder.
+To use a different folder, in config.json, change "file_storage_directory": "./files/" to "file_storage_directory": "./[your_folder_name]/"

 ## Installation Guide
 1. Download the source code